dkandalov/scratch/README.markdown

  - Alt+C, Alt+A - add new scratch

 In scratches list popup:
+ - Alt+Insert* - add new scratch
  - Alt+Up/Down - move scratch
+ - Shift+F6* - rename scratch
  - Delete* - delete scratch
- - Shift+F6* - rename scratch
- - Alt+Insert* - add new scratch
+ - Ctrl+Delete - delete scratch without prompt

 (* - shortcuts are copied from "Delete", "Rename" and "Generate" actions; i.e. if you have changed keyboard layout, your own shortcuts should work as well)